Phat Watts

-Nataurean "Phat" Watts (born December 23, 1999) is an American football wide receiver.
+Nataurean "Phat" Watts (born December 23, 1999) is an American former college football wide receiver.
 He played college football at Tulane and Jones College.

-Early life and high school
+Early life

 Watts was born in Chicago, Illinois, but moved to Richton, Mississippi at the age of four.
 He initially attended Richton High School, where he played football with his twin brother Natorian “Duece” Watts.
 After their sophomore year, Watts and his brother transferred to Petal High School where they played with future Tulane teammate Stephon Huderson.
 Over his high school career, Watts played in 46 games and amassed 126 completions and 2046 yards on 273 attempts, 3,222 yards on 471 carries, 1,422 on 106 receptions, and 70 touchdowns.

 College career

 Jones College

 After graduating high school, Watts began his collegiate career at Jones County Junior College.
 At Jones, he played with Tulane linebacker Nick Anderson.
 He played for a total of 20 games across the 2018 and 2019 seasons including a Mississippi Bowl win with future 2-time CFP champion quarterback Stetson Bennett IV.
 After the 2019 season, Watts was ranked as a 3-star recruit by 247Sports and received Division I offers from Tulane, Liberty, Louisiana-Monroe, South Alabama, and Southern Miss.